 |Choking Hazard: Mango pips and peels can cause gagging or blockage in a dog’s throat or intestines.
 This is particularly true for puppies and French Bulldogs.|

-How much mango can a French Bulldog eat?
+How many mangoes can a French Bulldog eat?

 To avoid diabetes and obesity, a quarter cup of mango slices weekly is an adequate serving.
 Mangoes are heavy in calories and sugar compared to other dog-safe fruits like watermelon; thus, they must be fed sparingly.

-Due to the high fibre content of mango, French Bulldogs who consume it in large quantities may have gastrointestinal distress.
-In moderation, dietary fibre is beneficial to dogs, but too much might cause diarrhoea.
-Treats should make up no more than 10% of your French Bulldogs daily caloric intake as a general guideline.
+Due to the high fiber content of mango, French Bulldogs who consume it in large quantities may have gastrointestinal distress.
+In moderation, dietary fiber is beneficial to dogs, but too much might cause diarrhea.
+Treats should make up no more than 10% of your French Bulldogs’ daily caloric intake as a general guideline.

-It’s important to keep in mind that some French Bulldogs are intolerant to mango, so start with minimal portions to ensure no adverse reactions.
-Finally, given your dog’s weight, size, and medical history, your veterinarian is the greatest resource for determining how much mango you may offer them.
+It’s important to remember that some French Bulldogs are intolerant to mango, so start with minimal portions to ensure no adverse reactions.
+Finally, given your dog’s weight, size, and medical history, your veterinarian is the greatest resource determining how many mangoes you may offer them.

 Can French Bulldogs Eat Dried Mango?

 Dried fruit has had the water removed.
-So, your French Bulldog can consume dried mango the same way that they eat a fresh mango.
-Dried fruit, on the other hand, is not the same as fresh fruit.
+So, your French Bulldog can consume dried mango the same way they eat a fresh mango.
+On the other hand, dried fruit is not the same as fresh fruit.
 Sugar content in the dried variety is substantial, which is bad for your Frenchie.

 Canned French Bulldogs Eat Canned Mango?